 Most assessments, especially the pen and paper versions, are prone to human error and have slow turn-around time for results.
 Human errors diminish the reliability and credibility of the tests, and untimely delivery of results makes the hiring process longer, thus increasing the costs for the organization.

 Revalidation of Assessments

 Most of the “established” assessments have been existing for decades and don’t undergo the necessary revalidation process.
 This is to keep up with the constant change in the world or society we move in.
-Regular revalidation ensures a tool’s utility, affirm its continuous competence, and adhere to its improving quality.
+Regular revalidation ensures a tool’s utility, affirms its continuous competence, and adheres to its improving quality.

 Not all assessments are equal.
 While using workforce assessments will be very beneficial to your organization, you have to carefully evaluate the assessments that you’re going to use to ensure its effectiveness.
 It’s important to look for workforce assessments in the Philippines that don’t have the things we all hate!

 People Dynamics offers locally-normed, competency-based, and regularly revalidated assessments fit for your needs.
 Contact us now!